-- Enhancements to existing parks including MJ Bennett Reserve/Austral Avenue Reserve and Sydney Smith Park to increase amenity, functions and usability (see Chapter 3 for more detail). - Enhanced mid block link between Alexandra Avenue and Moree Avenue, the 'Green Link', including widened connection and potential for new open space at the northern end of the link (see Chapter 3 for more detail). - Streetscape improvements along Hawkesbury Road including street tree planting, landscaping, widened footpaths and cycleway. - New public plaza coinciding with the delivery of Sydney Metro, including an improved interchange and pedestrian crossings. - Potential new public plaza at the Oakes Centre (see Chapter 3 for more detail). - Streetscape improvements along Hassall, Houison Street and Amos Street including street tree planting, landscaping and widening footpaths.
-Opportunity for a cycleway on Amos Street. - Potential for through site links delivered through development to increase permeability across long block and better connect to open space, schools and services.
+- Enhancements to existing parks including MJ Bennett Reserve/Austral Avenue Reserve and Sydney Smith Park to increase amenity, functions and usability (see Chapter 3 for more detail). - Enhanced mid block link between Alexandra Avenue and Austral Avenue, the 'Green Link', including widening of the link (through dedication) and potential for new open space at the northern end of the link (see Chapter 3 for more detail). - Streetscape improvements along Hawkesbury Road including street tree planting, landscaping, widened footpaths and a cycleway. - New public plaza coinciding with the delivery of Sydney Metro, including an improved interchange and pedestrian crossings. - Potential new public plaza at the Oakes Centre (see Chapter 3 for more detail). - Streetscape improvements along Hassall Street, Houison Street and Amos Street including street tree planting, landscaping and widened footpaths.
+Opportunity for a cycleway on Amos Street.
+New development can help to facilitate public domain improvements along the streets identified in the adjacent map. - Potential for through site links delivered through development to increase pedestrian permeability across long blocks and better connect to open space, schools and services.